Explore Our Affordable Courses

 • To mobilize private households’ investment– PPP for Infrastructure.

-• To mobilize domestic & foreign companies’ investment – Addressing the NPA crisis, reforms in the FDI policy, Ease of Doing Biz etc.
+• To mobilize domestic and foreign company investments, address the NPA crisis, reform FDI policy, and improve the Ease of Doing Business.

 • Greater coverage in Sovereign Gold Bond, Jan Dhan Account, Pension-Insurance schemes etc; Preventing Ponzi & Chit Fund scams.